 - You have an ectopic pregnancy.
 This means that the fertilized egg implants somewhere other than the uterus.
 There is no way to move the fertilized egg into the uterus, and it will not correctly develop.
 An ectopic pregnancy can result in a false positive pregnancy test, although it does not always do so.

 - You are taking a fertility drug that contains hCG.
 If you had a hCG trigger shot, you need to make sure the shot has cleared your system.
-Fertility doctors suggest waiting about 14 days after a hCG shot before taking a pregnancy test.
-Testing before this time may very well likely produce a positive result when you are not truly pregnant.
+Fertility doctors suggest waiting 14 days after a hCG shot before taking a pregnancy test.
+Testing before this time may produce a positive result when you are not truly pregnant.

 - You mistake an evaporation line for a positive result.
-Sometimes pregnancy tests will leave a faint clear/white line in the testing area as the test area starts to dry.
+Sometimes pregnancy tests will leave a faint clear/white line in the testing area as the test area dries.
 If there is no distinct color to the line, you can not view it as a positive result.

-- You may missed the reaction time frame.
-You really need to follow the instructions included with your home pregnancy test exactly.
-The manufacturer lets you know how long you should allow the test to sit before interpreting the results.
+- You missed the reaction time frame.
+You need to follow the instructions included with your home pregnancy test exactly.
+The manufacturer tell you how long to let the test to sit before interpreting the results.
 If you read the test after the time stated in the instructions, the results need to be considered invalid.
 Reading after the correct time frame can show results that you could misinterpret as a positive result.

 There are rare cases when you can get positive pregnancy test results when you are not pregnant.

 - Some medical conditions, like cancer, can cause your body to produce hCG even when you’re not pregnant.